John-Brandon/Surf_aggregator/README.md

 I've been surfing for 20 yrs.
 Not as long as some of my friends, but long enough to have seen some changes.
 I speak of web cams pointed at the waves, streaming for the world to see.
 I understand that the persuit of such an enterprise, however ultimately selfish, is well within other peoples' legal right.
 Heck some might say these things are our divine duty to pursue.
-All I know is I couldn't stop the march of progress if I wanted.
+All I know is I couldn't put that genie back in the bottle if I wanted.
 This leads us here, and to something of a recourse.
 To an arms race between a middle-aged father of two and Surfline.com.

 Normally, without a paid subscription, a 15 second advertisement plays before every 30s of live camera stream.
 After